hairlesshobo/zyxel-prometheus-exporter/README.md

 ## systemd-support

-Adapart the supplied systemd service template-file, and you're good to go.
+Adapt the supplied systemd service template-file, copy it in the right place and you're good to go.

 ```sh
 nano zyxel-prometheus-exporter.service